-Police detain suspect in shooting at Southern California school
+California high school student detained after wounding classmate

-(Reuters) - One victim was shot in the arm at a California high school on Friday morning and a suspect was detained, the Los Angeles County Sheriff’s Department said.
+(Reuters) - A 14-year-old student at a California high school shot and wounded a fellow student on Friday morning before being detained by police, the Los Angeles County Sheriff’s Department said.

-The suspect, described as a “male Hispanic juvenile” by the department on Twitter, was not identified.
-Police also said they had recovered one firearm from the scene at Highland High School in Palmdale, California, about 60 miles (97 km) north of Los Angeles.
+The victim, a 14-year-old boy, was hit in the arm and was in stable condition at a hospital.
+The suspect, also a boy, was detained off campus by officers, who recovered a rifle, according to the department.

-It was not clear whether the suspect or the victim, who was in stable condition at a hospital, were students at the school.
+Deputies responded to Highland High School in Palmdale, about 60 miles north of Los Angeles, at around 7 a.m.
+(1400 GMT) after receiving multiple reports of an armed person on campus.

 Palmdale, a city of about 160,000 people, boasts that it is the “aerospace capital of the United States.”
 It is home to a U.S. Air Force aircraft manufacturing plant that includes production facilities operated by Boeing Co, Lockheed Martin Corp and Northrop Grumman Corp.